zulip/zulip-mobile/docs/howto/dev-server.md

 identified in step 2.
 (Be sure to type the `http://`.)

 This should get you the login screen!
-Unless you're working on the login flow itself, tap "Log in with dev account"; then pick any user to log in as.
+Unless you're working on the login flow itself, tap "Sign in with dev account"; then pick any user to log in as.

 If you need to work more closely with authentication systems, or if you need to use the [Zulip REST API][rest-api], which requires an API key, this